jindacz/100devs-project-NASA/README.md

 The Pictures and description are pulled from the NASA APOD API.
 Image is blended by using radial and linear gradients depending on screen size.
 I tried to make the desktop image look like the user was looking through a telescope.

-## Lessons Learned:
+## Take-away:

-I wanted to work with gradients to improve the look of the site and also improve my css skills.
-I also refined my API knowledge by fetching data and appending it to the dom.
+Work with gradients to improve the look of the site and also improve my css skills.
+Refined API knowledge by fetching data and appending it to the dom.